- What is it?

 Corticosteroids.
 These powerful anti-inflammatory hormones are made naturally in the body or produced synthetically.
 Corticosteroids are typically injected into affected joints to relieve pain temporarily.
-This is a short-term measure, not recommended more than four times per year.
+This is a short-term measure.

 Colchicine.
 This drug is often prescribed to treat crystal arthritis, which sometimes coexists with osteoarthritis.
+Colchicine may help people who have crystal arthritis (either pseudogout or gout), in addition to their osteoarthritis.
 People who have kidney or liver disease may be unable to use colchicines.
 Discuss benefits and risks with your health care professional.

 Medicines used to treat osteoarthritis may have side effects, so it is important to learn about the drugs you are taking.
 Even nonprescription drugs should be reviewed.
 Certain patients may be at greater risk for side effects, such as those with a history of peptic ulcers or digestive tract bleeding, those taking oral corticosteroids or anticoagulants (blood thinners), those who smoke and those who consume alcohol.
 The risk of certain side effects in some osteoarthritis medications may be reduced by taking the drug with food.
 Some patients should avoid stomach irritants such as alcohol, tobacco and caffeine.
 Other medicines may be taken to protect the stomach lining by coating the stomach or blocking stomach acids.
 These measures help but are not always completely effective.

 Other options for relieving the pain and damage caused by osteoarthritis include: